LunarG/gfxreconstruct/tools/convert/README.md

 {"index":7,"meta":{"name":"SetDevicePropertiesCommand","args":{"physical_device_id":3,"api_version":4206852,"driver_version":2287403008,"vendor_id":4318,"device_id":9632,"device_type":2,"pipeline_cach...
 {"index":8,"meta":{"name":"SetDeviceMemoryPropertiesCommand","args":{"physical_device_id":3}}}
 {"index":9,"function":{"name":"vkEnumeratePhysicalDevices","thread":1,"return":"VK_SUCCESS","args":{"instance":1,"pPhysicalDeviceCount":2,"pPhysicalDevices":null}}}
 ```

+Subsequent examples are from captures converted with "--format jsonl" and then pretty-printed with jq.

 The file begins with a header object containing some metadata, followed by a
 series of objects representing the sequence of Vulkan calls stored in the